-As of 24th March the Barn Owl Trust office has been shut down temporarily to protect our staff.
+As of 24th March the Barn Owl Trust office has been shut down to protect our staff and volunteers.
 Sales of nestboxes and other goods have been suspended.
-We are unable to deal with post or telephone enquiries for the time being.
-If you have Barn Owl questions hopefully you can find the answer on our […]
+We apologise that we are unable to deal with post or telephone enquiries for the time being.
+If you have Barn Owl questions hopefully you can find […]

 Barn Owl Trust News